Are You Diabetic?

 To prevent and manage diabetic retinopathy, a multi-disciplinary approach involving your eye doctor and other medical professionals is needed.
 Your eye doctor will conduct a comprehensive eye exam to determine whether you have diabetic retinopathy, assess its seriousness, and explore prevention and treatment options.

-Contact to schedule your dilated eye exam today, and learn more about what you can do to protect your vision and general health.Our practice serves patients from Meridian, Collinsville, Marion, and Enterprise, Mississippi and surrounding communities.
+Contact to schedule your dilated eye exam today, and learn more about what you can do to protect your vision and general health.Our practice serves patients from Meridian, Collinsville, Marion, and Enterprise, MS and surrounding communities.

 Is there a cure for diabetic retinopathy?